fcurella/python-datauri/README.md

 >>> uri.is_base64
 True
 >>> uri.data
-'The quick brown fox jumped over the lazy dog.'
+b'The quick brown fox jumped over the lazy dog.'
 ```

-`DataURI.data` will decode the data bytestring into unicode or bytes according to the charset, if present.
+Note that `DataURI.data` will always return bytes (a string on Python 2).
+Use DataURI.text to get the text type (`str` on Python 3.x, `unicode` on Python 2.x).

 ### Creating from a string